safespring/docs/content/backup/install/windows.md

 Save the file as `dsm.opt` in the Backup-Archive Directory e.g `C:\Program Files\Tivoli\TSM\Baclient\dsm.opt`

-1. Test the connection, easiest way is either via GUI or CLI.
+1. Test the connection, the easiest way is either via GUI or CLI.
     1. **Login via Command-Line**

-    Start a Command-Line window in *Administrator Mode* and change to the Backup-Archive Client directory e.g `cd C:\Program Files\Tivoli\TSM\Baclient`
+    Start a Command-Line window in *Administrator Mode* and change to the Backup-Archive Client directory e.g., `cd C:\Program Files\Tivoli\TSM\Baclient`
     Start the `dsmc.exe` and it will now ask you to confirm the *User ID* that is the same as your node name, and copy and paste the password from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/)

     ![Copy Password from Safespring Backup Portal](../images/baas-portal-consumption-unit-setup-infomartion.png) ![Paste Password to the Password Feild](../images/SPBAC-cli-login.png)